theteachr/python-basics/README.md

 `**`  | raise to

 ## Relational Operators
-These operators are used to check relation between two operands.
+These operators are used to check the relationship between two operands.
 They always return True or False.

 Sign  | Name                  | Usage         |Function
 :----:|-----------------------|---------------|--------